-This easy comprehensive guide illustrated with images is for the overclocking DDR4 using several brands such as Corsair and G.Skill with different IC's as an example.
-This guide is to supplement existing DDR4 overclocking guides whos knowledge was combined with the experience of overclocking the various DDR4 kits listed below(more to come).
+This easy, comprehensive guide illustrated with images is for the overclocking DDR4 using several brands such as Corsair and G.Skill with different IC's as an example.
+This guide is to supplement existing DDR4 overclocking guides whose knowledge was combined with the experience of overclocking the various DDR4 kits listed below(more to come).

 Listed below are the specs of the motherboards, DDR4 kits and CPUs.

 ASUS ROG Strix X370-F Gaming.

 Intel i7 8086K.